Eleni is Professor of

-Music Education and Music Psychology at the Department of Music Studies,
+Music Education at the Department of Music Studies,

-Beside my piano performance studies at the State Conservatory of Thessaloniki and the University of Music Freiburg (Hochschule für Musik), Germany, I have earned a law degree from the Aristotle University of Thessaloniki, an M.A. in music education and music psychology from the School of Music, Ohio State University, and a Ph.D. from the School of Music, Northwestern University.
-My doctoral dissertation on
+Beside her piano performance studies at the State Conservatory of Thessaloniki and the University of Music Freiburg (Hochschule für Musik), Germany, she earned a Law degree from the Aristotle University of Thessaloniki, an M.A. in music education and music psychology from the School of Music, Ohio State University, and a Ph.D. from the School of Music, Northwestern University.
+Her doctoral dissertation on

-Dissertation Award" in 1999 by the Council for Research in Music
+Dissertation Award" by the Council for Research in Music

-Education (CRME) and the Music Educators National Conference (MENC).
+Education (CRME) and the National Association for Music Education (NAfME).

-Recently I was given the award for Academic and Scientific Excellence in Greek Universities by the Greek Ministry of Education (December 17, 2012).
-In Septmber 2011 I was awarded the Research and Innovation Award by The Aristotle University of Thessaloniki (Science Center and Technology Museum "NOESIS," Thessaloniki).
+Eleni was given the award for Academic and Scientific Excellence in Greek Universities by the Greek Ministry of Education and the Research and Innovation Award by The Aristotle University of Thessaloniki.

-Since 2010 I participate as senior team member and academic coordinator for the music education interventions in the research program “Active Inclusion of Roma Children of Central, Eastern, Western Macedonia and Thrace in the Educational System” which is funded by the European Union and the National Strategic Reference Framework (2010-2013).
+Eleni participated as senior team member and academic coordinator for the music education interventions in the research program “Active Inclusion of Roma Children of Central, Eastern, Western Macedonia and Thrace in the Educational System” funded by the European Union and the National Strategic Reference Framework.

-On our blog CR.E.A.M.
-(Creative Encounters with Art and Music) and the Vimeo Channel CR.E.A.M. one can find a showcase of music and visual art students' projects that reflect the aims of my course "Music Creative Thinking--Psychology of Education."
-One of the key challenges of the course is to enable music students to “mess up” with the ‘picture’ and visual art students to “mess up” with ‘sound’ in order to expand their creativity beyond the roles and specializations that the university and society assigns to it.
+On the blog CR.E.A.M.
+(Creative Encounters with Art and Music) and the Vimeo Channel CR.E.A.M. one can find a showcase of music and visual art students' projects that reflect the aims of her course "Music Creativity--Psychology of Education" that is attended by both music and visual arts students of the Faculty of Arts, Aristotle University of Thessaloniki.
+One of the key challenges is to enable music students to “mess up” with the ‘picture’ and visual art students to “mess up” with ‘sound’ in order to expand their creativity beyond the roles and specializations that the university and society assigns to it.

 Eleni Lapidaki, PhD.,